szabgab/slides/jenkins/jenkins.md

 {id: jenkins-install}

-Follow the instructions on the <a href="https://jenkins.io/download/">Download Jenkins</a> page.
+Follow the instructions on the [Download Jenkins](https://jenkins.io/download/) page.